SreeVarshith/Project-NovaMind/README.md

-# NovaMind: Fostering Mental Well-being for University Students
+# NovaMind: Fostering Mental Well-being

 Welcome to NovaMind, an innovative project aimed at enhancing mental health awareness and accessibility for university students.
 In the midst of academic, social, and personal challenges, NovaMind serves as a comprehensive solution to address mental health issues through various features and functionalities.